Home › Blog › Customer Support vs Customer Success: What’s the Difference?

 What Is Customer Support?

 Customer support refers to the range of services you offer your customers to resolve their issues or simply to help them get the most out of your products.
-Customer support involves actions such as answering customer questions, ensuring a smooth onboarding process, troubleshooting issues and assisting customers in buying new products or upgrading their service subscription.
+Customer support involves actions such as answering customer questions, ensuring a smooth onboarding process, troubleshooting issues, and assisting customers in buying new products or upgrading their service subscription.

-“Excellent customer support is the number one job in any company.
+Excellent customer support is the number one job in any company.
 It is the personality of the company and the reason customers come back.
 Without customers, there is no company.” – Connie Elder

 Now, it is important to note that many companies use the terms customer support, customer service, or customer assistance interchangeably.
-Despite the subtle differences between these terms, the broader principle remains the same – to ensure customers get a hassle-free support experience.
+Despite the subtle differences between these terms, the broader principle remains the same – to ensure customers get a hassle-free after-sales experience.

 What Is Customer Success?